exp1azy/manticore_provider/README.md

 ```

 ## Usage In ASP.NET
-To use `ManticoreProvider` in your Web API, register the provider in the DI container:
+To use `ManticoreProvider` in your ASP.NET project, register the provider in the DI container:
 ```csharp
 builder.Services.AddManticoreSearchProvider();
 ```